 Instructions

-- Once combined, add in the eggs and vanilla and whisk until homogenous.
+- Mix in the eggs and vanilla on medium speed until batter is smooth.

 - Slowly add the flour, baking powder and salt.
 Be careful not to overmix the batter on this step.